ravinikam/swagger-codegen-plugin/README.md

 ## Swagger-Codegen-Plugin
-To generate code from swagger specifications
+To generate api and models from swagger specifications

 ```
 buildscript {